nikhiltri/btd-dot-com/index.md

 This song is when Black Stripe first hatches.

+> <video controls width="100%" height="60px" src="https://github.com/nikhiltri/btd-dot-com/blob/main/audio/black-stripe-hatches.webm?raw=true"></video>

 This is when the t. rex and gigonotosaur fight!

+> <video controls width="100%" height="60px" src="https://github.com/nikhiltri/btd-dot-com/blob/main/audio/t-rex-and-gigonotosaurus-fight.webm?raw=true"></video>

 This is the theme song.
-I wrote it on the piano and I changed it up like ten or eleven times.
+I wrote it on the piano and I changed it up like ten or eleven times:

+> <video controls width="100%" height="60px" src="https://github.com/nikhiltri/btd-dot-com/blob/main/audio/audio_BTD%E2%80%A6theme.webm?raw=true"></video>

-This is the song when the parasaurolphus warns the heard that a majengosaurus is near.
+This is the song when the parasaurolophus warns the heard that a majengosaurus is near.

+> <video controls width="100%" height="60px" src="https://github.com/nikhiltri/btd-dot-com/blob/main/audio/parasauralophus.webm?raw=true"></video>

 ## Visual effects